javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

     - I think it is necessary to know, maybe you have learnt this right now!

 The most part of the configuration is done using the terminal, specifically "Console" (the terminal emulator from GNOME), this is completly valid and the default one on Vanilla OS.
 So, keep your terminal opened and let's start with this guide!
+- If you already had initialized Nix, you can start following this guide from the ["Installing Home Manager"](#installing-home-manager) section.
-- If you already have initialized Nix and installed Home Manager, you can start following this guide from the ["Setting cursor theme for Nix apps"](#setting-cursor-theme-for-nix-apps) section.
+- And if you also had installed Home Manager, you can jump into the ["Setting cursor theme for Nix apps"](#setting-cursor-theme-for-nix-apps) section directly.
+- If you didn't perform any of the previous, start reading this guide from the beginning.

 <br />

 <!-- TODO: complete this section -->
 ## Why this guide?

+Utilizar Nix, en ocasiones, es algo necesario en Vanilla OS si no quieres modificar el sistema ejecutando [abroot](https://documentation.vanillaos.org/docs/ABRoot/).

 ## Initializing Nix (specific to Vanilla OS)